amyhupe/amyhupe.co.uk/src/articles/2024-07-10-silver-bullets.md

 And so I said affirmations: “I am happy, I am loved, I am enough”.
 I said them 33 times in a row, 3 times a day, and I waited patiently for my life to change.
 I waited and I waited and I waited.

 When nothing changed, a heavily-filtered 20-year-old by the name of Psychic Brianne diagnosed the stagnancy as a symptom of my low vibrational frequency.
-The fact that my life was falling apart was, I learned neither here nor there.
+The fact that my life was falling apart was, she explained, neither here nor there.
 My circumstances were irrelevant, and nothing but a sorry excuse for languishing, and I needed to dial down my pessimism and tune into a frequency of abundance.

 I put myself in nature.

 To feel depressed sitting on a log by a lake, I discovered, was considered spiritually superior to feeling depressed on a sofa covered in Dorito dust.

 Now it’s true that depression _feels_ the same wherever you’re sat.
 Nevertheless, I suspected that the transformation I sought was not to be found rattling around with the stale pizza crusts in the box on my living room floor, listening to the couple next door arguing for the 5th time that week about whose turn it was to take the chihuahua outside to defecate.

-W
-hen the present failed to deliver the enlightenment I needed, I decided instead to look to the future.
+When the present failed to deliver the enlightenment I needed, I decided instead to look to the future.

 I booked readings with psychics and tarot readers.